Nouran-saad/self-driving-car-CompVision/README.md

 7) We called the reigon of interest function and make AND operation with the blur video to detect the region
 8) We also handle the blanking of the lines
 9) We also Determined the center of the lane by mapping of the actual distance in meters to pixel by knowing the center of the lane and the car
-10)There is also a Debugging mode also by put with the output videos and test imgs (the hough result ,Canny result,Region of interest and The filling between the lanes)
+10) There is also a Debugging mode also by put with the output videos and test imgs (the hough result ,Canny result,Region of interest and The filling between the lanes)

 ### The-Second-Phase